NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 As you can see, it is important to know what you are looking for before starting to download datasets.
 And the best approach is usually to narrow it down as much as possible to avoid having to download unecessary data.
 We will see in the next section that the size of the datasets can also be an important criteria to take into account before starting downloading Climate data.

-## Downloads data from the Climate Data Store
+## Downloading data from the Climate Data Store

 We are nearly there!
 And the best is to try it out.

-Let's search for the last available re-analysis.
+Let's search for the latest available re-analysis.
 We can search for "ERA5" and it will return the list of available datasets:

 <img src="../fig/CDS_ERA5_search.png" width="80%"/>

 > ## Single level versus pressure levels
 >
 > Let's stop here and discuss the results of our search:
-> - single levels are usually for variables available at (or close) to the surface.
+> - single levels are usually for variables available at (or close) to the surface;
-> - data on pressure levels give information on the vertical structure of the atmosphere.
+> - data on pressure levels provides information on the vertical structure of the atmosphere.
 >
 > For many practical applications, using single level (surface) data is sufficient.
 {: .callout}